sdziallas/comp55/docs/labs/13-Refact.md

 where code in different if sections is the same, and then to figure out what does not have to be repeated over and over again.
 Whatever both pieces share should seriously be considered for rewriting.**

-Also,
-for those of you who are curious, the reason that we have this as a single if statement is because of traditional languages forcing you to declare variables in both the if and the else statements.
-In our case,
-since we need the variables,
-we simply start by declaring them and then having an if handle the alternate case to change their values.
-Otherwise,
-if we were using other languages, we could do an if else at the top if you wanted to.

 Again,
 while the previous code may not feel like much of an improvement,